EXPLORING GLACIER LANDSCAPES

 I also punctuate this work with numerous environmental education and science communication activities, and am always eager for chances to share and inform on the beauty of glaciers and the urgency of climate change.

-Student at the University of Alaska Fairbanks where I am integrating field, modeling and satellite data to improve our estimates of glacier mass loss rates in Alaska.
+PhD candidate at the University of Alaska Fairbanks where I am integrating field, modeling and satellite data to improve our estimates of glacier mass loss rates in Alaska.
 I have extensive experience in the field, both in planning and execution.
 I also study the impacts of exploring glacial landscapes on environmental identity formation in youth.

 Program lead and co-founder of Girls on Ice Alaska, an Inspiring Girls Expedition.
 Girls on Ice Alaska is a unique, free, backcountry science program for underserved high school girls, focused on developing young women's STEM, art, and mountaineering skills, as well as self-confidence.

-Download MY MOST RECENT cv
+Download MY cv